Visit Arg-e Karimkhani in Shiraz during Your Trip to Iran

 While reading and preparing to take a trip to Iran, you will easily notice there are a lot of historical sights and monuments to visit in all parts of Iran.
 Shiraz is also an ancient city with several old monuments still standing in good condition.
 What you read here is an introduction to one of the most outstanding structures remaining from the Zand Dynasty, 2nd half of the 18th century, Arg-e Karimkhani.

-Arg-e-Karimkhani (Karim Khan Citadel)
+Arg-e Karimkhani (Karim Khan Citadel)

-The structure reminds you of the plain brick-made buildings of 11th and 12th centuries when Seljuks were ruling in Iran.
+The structure reminds you of the plain brick-made buildings of the 11th and 12th centuries when Seljuks were ruling in Iran.
 The corner bastions are very robust and decorated with bricks.
 One won’t realize how delicate some of the details inside the building could be without exploring it.

-Above the entrance gate, you will notice a sizable tile-worked scene of Rostam’s battle against a demon.
-Rostam is the protagonist character of Shahnameh, the epic poem book of Ferdowsy, the most well-known Iranian poet of 10th and 11th centuries.
+Above the entrance gate, you will notice a sizable tile-worked scene of Rostam’s battle against a demon, which is the symbol of Ahriman, the head of Evil forces in Zoroastrianism.
+Rostam is the protagonist character of Shahnameh, the epic poem book of Ferdowsy, the most well-known Iranian poet of the 10th and 11th centuries.

 A pathway from the center of the garden leads to the middle of each side of the courtyard opposite a portico leading to some of the rooms of the building.

 Main Rooms of Karimkhan Citadel

-Bathhouse of Arg-e-Karimkhani
+Bathhouse of Arg-e Karimkhani